akrherz/nwa/README.md

 and to remove any hints of rememberable remarks.
 These remarks may tip some users off to which case it was.

-How are Local Storm Reports (LSR)s displaced?
+How are Local Storm Reports (LSR)s displaced
 ---------------------------------------------

 The `scripts/shirt_lsrs.py` script queries the IEM's archive for NWS issued